sabnzbd platform will allow you to monitor your downloads with SABnzbd from within Home Assistant and setup automation based on the information.

 - name (Optional): The name to use when displaying this SABnzbd instance.

 monitored_variables array (Required): List of the monitored variables.

 - current_status: Current status of the SABnzbd instance

 - speed: Current speed.

 - queue_size: Size of the queue

 - queue_remaining: Remaining elements in the queue

 - disk_size: Disk size of the storage location

-- disk_free: Free disk space at the sotrage location
+- disk_free: Free disk space at the storage location

-Note that this will create sensors under the name ‘sab’ and NOT ‘sabnzbd’ as follows:
+Note that this will create the following sensors: